E-Mail Rachel's Quilt Patch

 Thank you to the generous support of:

 The Park Fam, Diana Easley, Phil & Irene Kniss, Gene & Gloria Diener, Edgar & Carmen Strite Miller, Amy Izzillo, Sharon Kay, Nancy Mader, Carol Leland, Erin Blanton, Karen Lawrence, Kathleen Stinehart, Nancy Bowman, Linda Abshire, Anna Davis, Kristine Walker, Susan Blanton, Sara Rickert, Sheri Salatin, Janice Cobb, Susan Sims, Jon & Vi Dutcher, Carloyn Maloney, Catherine Cunningham, Barbara Womack, Kristen Kahn, Tara Hornbacker, Kara Abshire, Rule 42, Kayla Payne, Kristen McNamera, Barbara Miller, Nancy W Eavers, Sara Riccioni, Katie McCaskey, Angel Cantrall, Kristine Walker, Larry & Sharon Glick, The Brunetti Family.
-Emily Cox, Sharon Showalter, Rachel Kimble, Esther Link, Everett Brubaker, Mindy Tipton, Marsha Farrar, Brigid Bronik, Quilts2006, Dan Neff, Robertta Patterson, Beth Young, Sara Toye, Christina Cain, Merri Kelly, Matt & Heather Ream, Kathy Tyson, Candy Smith, Martha Stewart, Sue von Dohlen, Wayne & Mona Pence, David & Mert Brubaker, Gail Auen, Anna Muzzy, Nadene Brunk, Courtney Cranor, Debbie Mosimann, Monica Wilson, Troy & Jennica Lucas, Sandra Thompson, Rebecca Laine, Melou Piegari, Ethel White, Carol Leland, Sharon Sproul, Carole Williams, Velva Barr, Louise Dodd, Lisa Klein, Jenny Miller, Lynn Noel, Anita Cook, Linda Custer, Kathy Kirkdorfer, Irene Cook, Norma Baldwin, Deb Cheezum & several anonymous contributors.
+Emily Cox, Sharon Showalter, Rachel Kimble, Esther Link, Everett Brubaker, Mindy Tipton, Marsha Farrar, Brigid Bronik, Cat Stanley, Dan Neff, Robertta Patterson, Beth Young, Sara Toye, Christina Cain, Merri Kelly, Matt & Heather Ream, Kathy Tyson, Candy Smith, Martha Stewart, Sue von Dohlen, Wayne & Mona Pence, David & Mert Brubaker, Gail Auen, Anna Muzzy, Nadene Brunk, Courtney Cranor, Debbie Mosimann, Monica Wilson, Troy & Jennica Lucas, Sandra Thompson, Rebecca Laine, Melou Piegari, Ethel White, Carol Leland, Sharon Sproul, Carole Williams, Velva Barr, Louise Dodd, Lisa Klein, Jenny Miller, Lynn Noel, Anita Cook, Linda Custer, Kathy Kirkdorfer, Irene Cook, Norma Baldwin, Deb Cheezum & several anonymous contributors.

 Coverage on NBC29 - Staunton Quilt Shop Fundraising for fabric protectant